 Martha Rodriguez (she/her/hers) is a Latina, woman of color community organizer and racial justice educator with a community organizing background.
 She is invested in culturally responsive teaching, and equitable outcomes.
-She focuses her facilitation and leadership development work with young people of color and students through concrete student engagement, trauma informed approaches, and healing work.
+She focuses her facilitation and leadership development work with young people of color and students through student engagement, trauma informed approaches, and healing work.
 Her work as an active board member for the JPNDC and campaign work in support of local POC owned businesses and immigrant's rights spans 15 years of commitment to her neighborhood and community in Boston.

-Aba Taylor has been involved in social justice work for over 15 years supporting immigrants, people affected by HIV/AIDS, LGBTQI advocacy, women’s rights, and racial and economic justice movements.
+Aba Taylor (she/her/hers) has been involved in social justice work for over 15 years supporting immigrants, people affected by HIV/AIDS, LGBTQI advocacy, women’s rights, and racial and economic justice movements.
 Having worked for the United Nations, African Services Committee, Lambda Legal, Liberty Hill Foundation, ACT-UP and a host of other civil rights, social justice and cultural organizations committed to uplifting myriad communities, she has promoted anti-violence and anti-bias strategies and education, facilitated numerous cultural competency and civil rights trainings, used media and cultural work to shift public perceptions, and created and managed programs to create greater opportunities for some of society’s most marginalized people.
 Aba Taylor received her Bachelor’s degree from Columbia University in New York City, a Master’s degree in Intercultural Service and Nonprofit Management from the School of International Training and is a Rockwood Leadership Institute Alumni.
 Taylor has also worked as a consultant for multiple community-based organizations, as a freelance writer for several cultural magazines and served on a number of boards.
 Prior to joining WMCN, Taylor was the deputy director of the Astraea Foundation for Justice.

 Anastasia "Stacy" Collins (she/her/hers) is a cisqueer mixed woman of color and an academic librarian at Simmons College where she provides research, teaching, and learning support with an emphasis in critical and anti-oppressive praxis.
 She developed an Anti-Oppression Guide available through her library and has delivered several talks and processing workshops on equity work in many facets of library & information science.
 Outside of librarianship, Stacy is a children’s literature scholar and reviewer, addressing the legacy of whiteness and cis-hetero-patriarchy in publishing, reviewing, and critical scholarship and the role of all these in the production of diverse books for children and young adults.
 Through all her professional roles, Stacy is an equity & justice educator and advocate, and her facilitation centers on the visibility of learned cultural distortions and dismantling oppressive institutional structures.